 3.1 Introduction

-The Roche/454 high throughput next generation sequencing (NGS) platforms Junior and FLX/FLX+ are capable of generating hundred thousands and a million of short sequence reads respectively from DNA fragments at low cost and less time than other NGS systems.
-The ultra deep high throughput capability has enabled sequencing of low frequent variants from highly heterogeneous viral population samples (Fischer et al., 2010; Hoffmann et al., 2007; Mitsuya et al., 2008; Rozera et al., 2009; Varghese et al., 2009; Wang et al., 2007) However, high rate of sequencing errors are incorporated and accumulated at PCR amplification step (Kanagawa, 2003) and by instrumental/hardware error and sequencing errors like nucleotide insertion and deletion errors (reviewed in (Metzker, 2009)).
+High throughput sequencing platforms are capable of generating as much as millions of sequence reads from DNA fragments at low cost and in less time than other sequencing approaches.
+This capability enables the potential to fully sequence viral quasispecies and enables the characterization of low frequency variants from highly heterogeneous viral population samples (Fischer et al., 2010; Hoffmann et al., 2007; Mitsuya et al., 2008; Rozera et al., 2009; Varghese et al., 2009; Wang et al., 2007) However, high rate of sequencing errors are incorporated and accumulated at PCR amplification step (Kanagawa, 2003) and by instrumental/hardware error and sequencing errors like nucleotide insertion and deletion errors (reviewed in (Metzker, 2009)).
 These errors inflate and confound the real genetic diversity in the population (Kunin et al., 2009; Zagordi et al.).
 The errors generated at PCR step are: 1) incorporation of wrong nucleotide by polymerase enzyme during many cycles of amplification (Hughes and Totten, 2003; Kanagawa, 2003) 2) recombination of two DNA fragments producing a new chimeric DNA (Judo et al., 1998; Meyerhans et al., 1990; Yang et al., 1996) 3) differential amplification of DNA fragments change the ratio before and after PCR step, obscuring true original sample diversity (Liu et al., 1996; Polz and Cavanaugh, 1998).
-In order to avoid modification and over diversification of the original sample, t is essential to correct th inevitable errors that modifies and over diversifies the original sample while analyzing highly complex and diverse sample.
+In order to avoid modification and over diversification of the original sample, it is essential to correct those inevitable errors.

 Recently, a novel technology, based on bar coding an original template RNA sequence in a sample has been introduced (Jabara et al., 2011).
 The barcode, called Primer ID, is a short unique degenerate nucleotide sequence added to a reverse transcription primer during cDNA production.
 Before cDNA production, the Primer ID is attached to sample specific ID or Multiplex Identifier (MID) with a spacer in between, which again is attached to a PCR primer with another spacer in between (Figure 3.1 A).
 In the subsequent PCR cycles, the cDNA with its associated Primer ID is amplified (Figure 3.2 A).
 Sequences with same Primer ID are, theoretically derived from the same viral RNA template sequence.
 The sequences tagged with same Primer ID can be used to create a consensus sequence that theoretically represents an error free and original template viral RNA sequence (Figure 3.2 B).